 An EHT beamformer shall not transmit an 160 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the 160 MHz Number Of Sounding Dimensions subfield.

-An EHT beamformer shall not transmit an 320 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the 320 MHz Number Of Sounding Dimensions subfield.
+An EHT beamformer shall not transmit an 320 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the 320 MHz Number Of Sounding Dimensions subfield.An EHT beamformer may solicit partial BW feedback from one or more EHT beamfomees with operating channel width smaller than the bandwidth of the EHT NDP Announcement frame and sounding NDP.

+A 320 MHz EHT beamformer shall not send a 320 MHz EHT NDP Announcement frame solicit partial BW feedback from an EHT beamfomee with 20 MHz operating channel width.

+A EHT NDP Announcement frame of bandwidth larger than 40 MHz shall not include an EHT beamfomee with 40 MHz operating channel width.

+A 20 MHz operating EHT beamformee may support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of bandwidth of 40 MHz, 80 MHz and 160 MHz.

+A 40 MHz operating EHT beamformee shall support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of 40 MHz bandwidth.

+An 80 MHz operating EHT beamformee shall support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of bandwidth of 40 MHz, 80 MHz, 160 MHz and 320 MHz.

+A 160 MHz operating EHT beamformee shall support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of bandwidth of 40 MHz, 80 MHz, 160 MHz and 320 MHz.

+A 320 MHz operating EHT beamformee shall support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of bandwidth of 40 MHz, 80 MHz, 160 MHz and 320 MHz.

 35.X.3 Rules for EHT sounding protocol sequences

 (#24010)An EHT non-TB sounding sequence is initiated by an EHT beamformer with an individually addressed EHT NDP Announcement frame comprising exactly one STA Info field, followed after SIFS by an EHT sounding NDP.
 The EHT beamformee responds after SIFS with an EHT Compressed Beamforming/CQI frame.